About Us

 Who we are is simple, we are a group of people who love learning new things.
 Founder and creator Dr. Bryce Arnold DO, is a practicing internal medicine hospitalist.

 What's next for vDOC is going to be up to its users.
-There are many more cases to add, social complexities, additional interactions that can be added.
+There are many more cases to add, social complexities, and additional interactions that can be added.

 We can't wait to announce new upcoming features, and get feedback on vDOC's core!